daniel-klesc/power-query-excel-beginner/Full stack Reporting in Excel/Main.md

 - show data model
 - show possible power pivot and its possibility to show data
 - mention how easy is to slice and dice fact table by dimension tables

+# ETL with Power Query
+Let's have a look how to start using a PQ.
+## Instructions for LLM: